okyksl/CHEERS-challenge/index.md

 where $$Y_i$$ is the set of classes in the ground truth data, $$z_i$$ is the predicted class.
 Please consider that Accuracy in this formulation is only calculated for sentences with predicted `is_relevant=1`.
 Also, the sentences in the ground truth with `is_relevant=1` but without any sectoral information `sector_ids=[]` are ignored during evaluation.
 Finally, since only one sector can be provided in the run file, even if the sectors of all sentences are correctly classified, the Accuracy value will not be equal to one, as some sentences have multiple sectors.
 For example, if a sentence has `sector_ids=[2, 4]` in ground truth, and the predicted `sector_id` in the run file is `2`, then the Accuracy of this sentence would be equal to `1/2`.

-Finally, to be able to measure the overall performance of a system, we combine the F1 Score and Accuracy and introduce `HumImpact` – the *Humanitarian Impact* evalution metric. `HumImpact` is calculated as:
+Finally, to be able to measure the overall performance of a system, we combine the F1 Score and Accuracy and introduce `HumImpact` – the *Humanitarian Impact* evaluation metric. `HumImpact` is calculated as:

 $$HumImpact = 0.5*F1\_Score + 0.5*Accuracy$$